Why Emotional Intuition Matters: Making Better Decisions

 How Emotional Intuition Works

-Emotional intuitiveness involves the ability to read and interpret nonverbal cues such as facial expressions, tone of voice, and body language to understand the emotional state of others.
+Emotional intuitiveness helps you read and interpret nonverbal cues such as facial expressions, tone of voice, and body language to understand the emotional state of others.

 This ability to understand emotions is thought to be based on the activation of mirror neurons in the brain.